 Let me tell you a story of a landscape contractor...

 Let me tell you a story about a friend of mine who owns a small landscaping company.
 Like many small business owners, he is in the field at least 80% of the time.
 After working a 10 to 12 hour day he visits with a potential client who called him the week before.
-It was a good meeting with and could result in a great project.
+It was a good meeting and could result in a great project.
 He tiredly drives home where he says good night to his wife and peeks in on his sleeping kids before starting in on the bookkeeping.
 The next morning he's up at 6am preparing the crew and the trucks for that day's work.

 In the back of his mind he's thinking about the landscape design that he promised the potential client he met the night before.
 He says to himself, “I'll get to that tonight.
 I'll go home a little early.”
-He leaves the worksite that day at 5pm instead of his typical 7pm or 8pm and arrives at home to find an irresistible opportunity to eat dinner with his kids.
+He leaves the worksite that day at 5pm instead of his typical 7pm and arrives at home to find an irresistible opportunity to eat dinner with his kids.
 After dinner and helping put the kids to bed, he thinks about that landscape design, but exhausted from the days work he says, "I'll work on it tomorrow."

 Days pass maybe weeks and he still has neither worked on that design nor called his potential client.
 Not because he doesn’t want to, it just slips lower on the to-do list.
 Eventually, it's been so long since his last meeting he is embarrassed to even call back.
 So he waits even longer.
 Next thing he knows, he has a voicemail in his mailbox saying, "We decided to call another contractor and are not interested in working with you anymore."
 He thinks to himself, “Well, I'm glad I didn't waste anytime working on that landscape design.”